deepalir25/Dashboards/README.md

 # Projects
-# This portfolio has all the work projects on Business Analytics.
+# This portfolio has all the work projects and contains the following:
+#     Business Analytics Dashboards using Tableau and Power BI.
 The files are uploaded in both Power BI(.pbix) and          pdf format.

-# This section also contains business presentations.
+#     Business presentations.
+#     Master's Level Project Reports.